14 City Council members demand police reforms; reject Kenney's budget increases for department

 The members of council who signed the letter amount to a veto-proof majority over the spending plan.
 The legislature must pass a budget by June 30.

-The council members also endorsed more than a dozen reforms to the department, including:
+Members of council also endorsed more than a dozen reforms to the department, including:

-Including community members and independent experts during the collective bargaining process for the police union.
+- Including community members and independent experts during the collective bargaining process for the police union; and

 Yet many of the reforms appear stalled for at least a year.